emmercm/www/src/blog/_bash-euxo.md

 ## Explanation

-Bash has many shell options that you can set for the length
+Bash has many shell options that you can set that last for the length of the script

 ## Where you _should_ use it